maridonkers/org.photonsphere/content/post/2016-01-16-om-next-subcomponents-and-datascript.md

 Updates:

-- o have also found this on GitHub: [Om TodoMVC Example](https://github.com/swannodette/om-next-demo) (by David Nolen);
+- have also found this on GitHub: [Om TodoMVC Example](https://github.com/swannodette/om-next-demo) (by David Nolen);
-- o my routing solution is not as advised ([Routing Support](https://github.com/omcljs/om/wiki/Routing-Support)); another implementation using the suggested approach is here: [Routing with set-query!](./2016-01-29-om-next-routing-with-om-nextset-query.html);
+- my routing solution is not as advised ([Routing Support](https://github.com/omcljs/om/wiki/Routing-Support)); another implementation using the suggested approach is here: [Routing with set-query!](./2016-01-29-om-next-routing-with-om-nextset-query.html);
-- o information on routing hooks soon to come: <https://github.com/omcljs/om/wiki/Routing-Hooks>.
+- information on routing hooks soon to come: <https://github.com/omcljs/om/wiki/Routing-Hooks>.

 # project.clj